 Much development has taken place over the past 40 years with there being significant improvements made to the site to help the school ‘move with the times’ (eg removal of the well-remembered swimming pool that was replaced with other buildings including the purpose-built English block which also had an additional ICT/Business Enterprise centre added to it).

-With the works proposed to be completed by a target date of September 2022, we are excited about the prospect of a new building providing more teachers and support staff, with excellent new facilities to further enhance the experience of school for our young people
+With the works proposed to be completed during the autumn term 2022, we are excited about the prospect of the buildings providing more teachers and support staff with excellent new facilities to further enhance the experience of school for our young people.